Nepal Bhutan Trekking Tour

 • Day 08: Gur to Labathamba, Distance: 9km, 6 hours

-The freshness and enticing aroma of the blossoms in the neighborhood lifts us.
+The freshness and enticing aroma of the blossoms in the neighborhood lift us.
 After breakfast, we will set off on trial in the northwest vicinity.
 Beautiful grown timber woods and exquisite garden blooms make the trek more appealing.
 Furthermore, glimpses of the Dagala range, rolling hills, and other hilly ranges will be visible through the cloudy mist.
 After lunch, we will pass through lush hills and bluffs before arriving at Yutsho Lake within a few hours.
 Following concluding the day’s trek, we’ll spend the night at one of the hotels in Labathamba.

 Meals: Breakfast, Lunch, and Dinner